-People will stay late or leave early solely based on the quality—and quantity!—of the food you serve at your event.
+People will stay late or leave early solely based on the quality—and quantity—of the food you serve at your event.
 If people are hungry (or cold or otherwise uncomfortable), you’ll lose them.
-So how do you balance keeping all the people happy without going into the red from serving unlimited shrimp cocktails?
-How do you plan so that you won’t run out of food, but also don’t have 500 sliders looking for a home at the end of the night?
+So, how do you balance keeping all the people happy without going into the red from serving unlimited shrimp cocktails?
+How do you plan so that you won’t run out of food, but don’t end up with 500 sliders looking for a home at the end of the night?

-By picking the right kind of catering style for your event, you can then make the absolute most of your budget and insure that your guests leave satisfied and satiated.
+By picking the right kind of catering style for your event, you can make the absolute most of your budget and ensure that your guests leave satisfied and satiated.

 Hosting a Reception?
-Here's Three Catering Options We Love
+Here are Three Catering Options We Love